All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Important Safety Information

 Ozempic is FDA-approved for improving glycemic control in adults with type 2 diabetes and for reducing cardiovascular risk in adults with type 2 diabetes and established heart disease.
-It is not approved for weight management (that indication belongs to Wegovy) or for high blood pressure directly.
+It isn't approved for weight management (that indication belongs to Wegovy) or for high blood pressure directly.

 Common side effects include nausea (15 to 20 percent at the 1 mg dose), diarrhea, vomiting, abdominal pain, and constipation.
 These tend to occur during the dose titration period and usually diminish within the first few months.

 Ozempic carries a boxed warning regarding thyroid C-cell tumors found in rodent studies.
-It should not be used by patients with a personal or family history of medullary thyroid carcinoma or MEN2.
+It shouldn't be used by patients with a personal or family history of medullary thyroid carcinoma or MEN2.

 Patients taking sulfonylureas or insulin alongside Ozempic have an increased risk of hypoglycemia.
 Those on antihypertensive medications should monitor blood pressure regularly and consult their provider about possible dose reductions as weight decreases.
 Ozempic drug interactions